La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 The qualifier word **lu'o** placed before a noun converts it into a mass made of members of that noun.
 In this case **ke'a** refers to the set of my friends **le'i pendo be mi** and then **lu'o** converts the members of the set into a mass, the crowd of my friends.

+### Sets and subsets

+Some infinitives may imply more than one **ce'u**:

+> **le'i prenu cu simxu le ka prami**

+> **le'i prenu cu simxu le ka ce'u prami ce'u**

+simxu
+: members of the set x1 reciprocally do x2

+The verb **simxu** takes every possible pair from the set specified in place x1 at asserts the relation specified within x2.

+If we have three people then it would mean all of them love each other.

+> **do ce la .alis. ce mi simxu le ka prami**

+> **do ce la .alis. ce mi simxu le ka ce'u prami ce'u**

+> _You, Alice and I all love each other._

+ce
+: conjunction: turns several nouns/pronouns into a set

+The conjunction **ce** connects nouns and pronouns into a set, thus **do ce la .alis. ce mi** might be a more verbose way of **le'i prenu** from the previous example for the case when we want to name the members of the set.

+In total we assert 6 relations:

+1. You love Alice.
+2. You love me.
+3. Alice loves me.
+4. Alice loves you.
+5. I love Alice.
+6. I love you.

+Hence, **simxu** is a nice shortcut for expressing mutual relation.

+Now consider the example:

+> **le'i su'o cmima be le'i prenu cu simxu le ka prami**

+> _Some of the people love each other._

+cmima
+: x1 is a member of set x2

+In this example we are showing that a subset of the people in question (a subset of **le'i prenu**) has mutual love.

+This allows us to convey even more tricker ideas:

+> **le'i su'o citno cmima be le'i stati prenu cu simxu le ka prami**

+> _Some youngsters from those smart people love each other._

+> `Some young members of the set of smart people love each other.`

 <!-- ## Second order logic

 We've seen **da** (and **de**, **di**) being a "variable" in noun form with declared meanings depending on propositions given.